zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 ### Follower Install Request Handling

 In order to keep it simple we handle new `InstallRequests` as a new Follower transition, which will cause to recreate all dependent services/components.
 Why an `InstallRequest` can happen, you can read about it [here](#re-init-follower-partition).
-How the recreation look like, is more of an implementation detail.
+How the recreation look like, is again more of an implementation detail.
 It can be done by calling the `RoleTransitionListeners` again on the Raft level.
 This approach was used in our [POC](https://github.com/camunda-cloud/zeebe/issues/7328#issuecomment-867683162) and seems to be the simplest one.

 ## Compatibility